Episode 49: Almost Exactly Like Ragnarok, Only Different

 Everett and Pierre moved off, leaving Iverson to fend for himself.
 Feeling

-that the Captain had over-rated his combat skills, he edged his way past the
+that the Captain had over-rated his unarmed combat skills, he edged his way

-brawl, looking for the Dutchman.
-What he would do if he found the man he
+past the brawl, looking for the Dutchman.
+What he would do if he found the

 Iverson looked toward the shout and saw a pair of crewmen, armed with

-make an account of himself, but then a slender figure sprang from the
+an account of himself, but then a slender figure sprang from the shadows and

 "Take that, you ruffian!" she cried as the man folded.

-"Het is een vrouw??" the other began.
-Before he could finish, Sarah had
+"Het is een vrouw?" the other began.
+Before he could finish, Sarah

 "John," she asked in a voice filled with concern, "are you all right?"